Early Decision FAQ

 As an admissions committee, we believe that you have the potential to succeed at Colby.
-However, due to the competitive nature of this year’s applicant pool and our need to carefully manage the number of students enrolling in the Class of 2018, we are unable to admit all qualified candidates.
+However, due to the competitive nature of the applicant pool and our need to carefully manage the number of students enrolling in the Class of 2019, we are unable to admit all qualified candidates.
 It is our intention to admit students from the wait list provided we have space available after we have heard from the students who were initially offered admission.

 How many people are on the wait list?

 We won’t know how many students are on the wait list until we hear back from the students to whom we have offered the wait-list option.
 We expect that about 500-600 will be active on the wait list, based on the numbers in recent years.